 The progress made on the strategic sustainability targets is closely monitored and measured.
 To make sure immediate action is taken and to increase engagement in the organization, there is a clear structure of accountability in place, whereby economic and ESG performance are transparently integrated into incentive programs for senior management.
-The company's continuous focus on sustainability is assured by the new Strategy 2028, which integrates both financial and non-financial targets.
 After having presented its Sustainability Roadmap in 2021, Sika continues its sustainability journey, maintaining a focus on net zero with a Science Based Target initiative (SBTi) commitment.
-Following its official commitment in September 2022, Sika developed and submitted its emissions reduction targets in line with the latest SBTi criteria in October 2023.
-In its commitment to help reach net zero global emissions by 2050, the Sika Group aims to reduce its global emissions by 42% for Scope 1 and 2 emissions and by 25% for Scope 3 emissions by the year 2032 and by 90% by the year 2050.
+In its commitment to help reach net zero global emissions by 2020, the Sika Group aims to reduce its global emissions by 25% by the year 2032 and by 90% by the year 2050.
+The Sika Group is committed to use low-carbon energy for 100% of its equipment, to use 100% renewable electricity and to decarbonize its vehicle fleet by 2050.
+The Sika Group will submit their targets for validation by the SBTi over the next 24 months.